Bhaktha Ramadas's hymn glorifies the greatest Sri Rama Bhakta Sri Hanuman of this temple

 Bhadrachalam Bhaktha Ramadas

 SRI BHADRACHALAM RAMDAS Today we offer our veneration to Sri Rama by singing with reverence the prayers composed by this great bhaktha Goppanna.
-The devotion expressed towards Sri Rama by him in the keerthanas earned him the name Bhaktha Ramadas.
-All his prayers are centered on Bhadrachalam Sri Vaikuntha Rama, hence the name Bhadrachalam Bhaktha Ramadas.
-Many of the songs on Sri Rama composed by him encompasses the details of the ornaments he had made and the expenditure incurred for the deities of Bhadrachalam temple.
+The devotion expressed towards Sri Rama by him in the Keerthanas earned him the name Bhakta Ramadas.
+All his prayers are centered on Bhadrachalam Sri Vaikuntha Rama, hence the name Bhadrachalam Bhakta Ramadas.
+Many of the songs on Sri Rama composed by him encompass the details of the ornaments he had made and the expenditure incurred for the deities of Bhadrachalam temple.
 This great Sri Rama bhaktha had to spend twelve years in prison for the delinquency made by him and Sri Rama who is the embodiment of righteousness [रामो विग्रहवान् धर्मः] had come to help his devotee, only after his devotee had undergone the punishment for the mistake made by him.
-Sri Rama had made his devotee to compose prayers on Him for gifting those prayers to us!
+Sri Rama had made his devotees compose prayers on Him for gifting those prayers to us!

 Sri Anjaneya sannidhi

-Sri Anjaneya, Sri Vaikuntha Rama temple, Bhadrachalam, Telangana As the temple itself is on a hillick [hence this kshethra is known as Bhadragiri also] one had to claim few steps to reach the main temple praganam.
-Offer prayers to Sri Vaikuntha Rama, Sita maa and Lakshmana at the main sanctum.
-Offer prayers at Sri Bhadra sannidhi, where Sri Rama padam and replica of main deity are seen along with Sri Bhadra.
-After offering prayers at the rest of deities and parikrama of the temple complex, come to Sri Anjaneya sannidhi to offer prayer.
+Sri Anjaneya, Sri Vaikuntha Rama temple, Bhadrachalam, Telangana As the temple is on a hillock [hence, this kshetra is known as Bhadragiri also] one had to climb a few steps to reach the main temple praganam.
+Offer prayers to Sri Vaikuntha Rama, Sita maa, and Lakshmana in the main sanctum.
+Offer prayers at Sri Bhadra sannidhi, where Sri Rama padam and a replica of the main deity are seen along with Sri Bhadra.
+After offering prayers at the rest of the deities and parikrama of the temple complex, come to Sri Anjaneya sannidhi to offer prayer.

-Sri Anjaneya moortham of this great kshethra is about seven feet tall.
+Sri Anjaneya moortham of this great kshetra is about seven feet tall.
 The idol is made of granite stone in standing posture.
 The utsava moortham [processional deity] is also seen in the sannidhi.

 Sri Anjaneya